 Who may apply for funding?

-These supplemental event funds are available to Hill Residents, UCLA Residential Life professional and student staff, Faculty-in-Residence, and registered UCLA student organizations.
+These supplemental event funds are available to UCLA Residential Life professional staff, Faculty-in-Residence, and registered UCLA student organizations.

 What events can be funded?

-Building-wide, Court-wide, and All-Hill events.
-Registered UCLA student organization events that are open to all Hill residents are also eligible.
-We no longer fund Floor/House events.
+All-Hill events and registered UCLA student organization events that are open to all Hill residents are also eligible.
+We no longer fund community building-wide programs and Floor/House events.

-Do I have to meet with my Program/SOLE advisor before submitting a funding request?
+Do I have to meet with my SOLE advisor before submitting a funding request?

 Yes.
-The Funding Board requires that you have discussed your event plans, including supplies and equipment needed, with your Program/SOLE advisor prior to submitting your application.
+The Funding Board requires that you have discussed your event plans, including supplies and equipment needed, with your SOLE advisor prior to submitting your application.
+Your SOLE advisor is notified via email to verify that you have discussed with them about your event.

 What is the deadline for submitting my Funding request?

-Your Funding Request must be submitted by Friday at noon in order to be considered at the next Funding Board meeting (Tuesday), and also must be submitted at least 2 weeks prior to the event date, otherwise it may not be reviewed.
+Your Funding Request must be submitted by Friday at noon in order to be considered at the next Funding Board meeting, and also must be submitted at least 2 weeks prior to the event date, otherwise it may not be reviewed.
+Be advised that Funding Board only meets on EVEN WEEKS (2,4,6,8) and therefore should be taken into consideration to avoid a late/missed application.
 Extenuating circumstances are considered on a case-by-case basis, and approval is at the discretion of the Funding Board.

 How are requests evaluated?

 The Board supports programming initiatives which will enhance the experiential learning, cultural and educational enrichment of students residing in on-campus housing.
 Funding requests are approved according to eligibility requirements, request guidelines, and support of UCLA Residential Life’s Core 5 tenets (Support the Academic Mission, Cultivate Safe Environments, Foster Social Responsibility, Develop Leaders, and Encourage Personal Growth).
-Use or non-use of additional funding sources are also taken into consideration.
+Accessibility to Hill Residents, and use or non-use of other funding sources are also taken strongly into consideration.
 The Funding Board should not be your primary or sole funding source.

 Are there items that the Funding Board might not fund?